 Captain John Smith reported that the first church services were held outdoors "under an awning (which was an old saile)" fastened to three or four trees.
 As part of a rebuilding effort following a fire that burned much of the fort in January 1608, the settlers built the first church building.
 Smith said it was "a homely thing like a barn set on crachetts, covered with rafts, sedge and earth."
 Made of wood, it needed constant repair.
 Pocahontas and John Rolfe were married in the first church.

 In 1617-1619 when Samuel Argall was governor, he had the inhabitants of Jamestown build a new church "50 foot long and twenty foot broad."
 This close-studded church was built on a one-foot-wide foundation of cobblestones capped by a wall one brick thick.
-The First Assembly was held in the second church in 1619.
+Visitors can see these foundations under the glass on the floor of the present building.
+The First Assembly was held in this church in 1619.

 Ten years after Bacon's Rebellion, a fourth church was functioning, probably using the walls and foundations of the third church.
 Sometime after it was finished, a brick church tower was added.
 The tower is the only above-ground 17th-century structure still standing at Jamestown.

 The present-day Memorial Church building was constructed in 1906 by the National Society, Colonial Dames of America just outside the foundations of the earlier churches.
-It was dedicated May 13, 1907.
+It was dedicated May 13, 1907.explore the artifacts